druthivaranasi15/Energy-Optimization-of-5G-Wireless-Base-Stations-using-AI/README.md

 ##  Author
 Druthi Varanasi

-## ▶️ How to Run the Project
+##  How to Run the Project
-1. Install required libraries:
+1. Install required libraries: pip install numpy pandas scikit-learn matplotlib
+2. Open the Jupyter Notebook:jupyter notebook energy_optimization_5g_ai.ipynb
+3. Run all cells sequentially

+##  Results
+The model demonstrates how AI can be effectively used to optimize energy efficiency in 5G networks while preserving network performance.

+##  Future Scope
+- Integration with real-time 5G network data
+- Use of deep learning models
+- Deployment in real-world network environments

+##  Author
+Druthi Varanasi